Updated: Jan 12

 Lights...
 Camera...
 Action!

-Pop in a user-supplied flash drive to one of the two top-mounted USB ports and download a litany of real and fantasy tables, including ones based on Taito arcade licenses, from third-party developer Magic Pixel.
+Pop in a user-supplied flash drive to one of the two top-mounted USB ports and download a litany of real and fantasy tables from third-party developer Magic Pixel, including ones based on Taito arcade licenses.
+The Magic Pixel tables look much better than the pre-installed games, incorporating playfield lighting/shadow effects, backglasses with light sequences and even a reflective pinball!
 Other virtual pinball applications such as Pinball FX3 work on the Legends Pinball through an optional PC adapter.

-Weighing in at 109 pounds, the AtGames Legends Pinball is a monster and is almost the length of a dedicated table.
+Weighing in at 109 pounds, the AtGames Legends Pinball is no leightweight, about 3/4 the length of a dedicated table.
 Arcade veterans would refer to the Legends Pinball as cabaret sized.
 It's shipped in a single box and takes about ten minutes to set up.
 The Legends Pinball comes stock with plate glass (not plastic) over the 32" HD playfield display, which looks much better in real life than it does here.
+The glass makes for an easy, dare I say satisfying, dusting.
 The monitor has eight inches on price-point competitor Arcade1Up's virtual pinball machines, and is recessed under the glass to further sell the illusion of a physical playfield.

 I had some initial OCD questions after unboxing, and AtGames' customer service (email only) was always responsive and helpful.

 The playfield area is surrounded with real powder-coated metal, and the table is supported by adjustable metal legs which accommodate adult players.
 The Legends Pinball sideart is a montage of the pre-installed games and has a glossy overlay, so the oils from your hands won't wear off the printing.
 Scarf down those Ding Dongs!